zer0cache/matic-docs/docs/home/blockchain-basics/import-account-to-metamask.md

 # Importing an Account to Metamask

-You can always import your account to Metamask if you're using any other web / mobile wallet.
+You can always import your account to MetaMask if you're using any other web / mobile wallet.
 All you need is to make sure that you have a backup of your seed phrase.

 ## Installing Metamask

-In order to import you account, you first need to make sure that you install the Metamask extension on your browser.
-To install Metamask extension, you should use this link: https://metamask.io
+In order to import you account, you first need to make sure that you install the MetaMask extension on your browser.
+To install MetaMask extension, you should use this link: https://metamask.io

 <img src={useBaseUrl("img/home/metamask-link.png")} />